AlexZettler/Python-Project-Starter/README.md

 Python Project Starter

-This is a project dedicated to assisting in the creation and management of python projects in linux.
+A project to get you up, running and working on new projects as fast as possible

+This project is written almost entirely in python with a command line interface to pass arguements into the script This means that it is *mostly* cross platform but currently only officially supports Linux.

 create_env.sh